HomarJr/gacha-events-tracker/README.md

 This template should help get you started developing with Vue 3 in Vite.

+### TODO list:

+- [x] Genshin Impact events
+- [ ] Wuthering Waves events
+- [ ] Honkai Star Rail events
+- [ ] Zenless Zone Zero events
+- [ ] Add a selector for different games
+- [ ] Update Genshin Impact events to show full name, image and link to official url
+- [ ] Modify start date so that it is the earliest date only for the current events
+- [ ] Update favicon and page title
+- [ ] Fix bug where in prod build a user is able to drag events

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).